Vertabelo/learning-resources/README.md

 Welcome to the **Awesome SQL Resources for 2025**!
 This repository highlights:
 - 💼 **SQL Interactive Courses for 2025** for hands-on, structured learning.
 - 📝 **50 Top SQL Articles** that provide insights, tutorials, and best practices.
+- 📋 **SQL Cheat Sheets** for quick reference and efficient learning.
 - 📚 **20 Best SQL Cookbooks** to help you solve real-world SQL challenges.
-- 📋 **SQL Cheat Sheets** for quick reference and efficient learning.
+- 📚 **SQL Books** to deepen your knowledge and master SQL concepts.
 - 🛠️ **Other Resources and Tools** to help you work smarter with SQL.

 These resources were hand-picked based on their **popularity** and proven **usefulness** among SQL learners and professionals.
 Whether you're just starting with SQL or refining your skills, these are the resources you need to check out in 2025.